SEAF39/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs .This app will take a regular URL and transform it into an encoded version, which redirects back to the original URL.
+TinyApp is a full stack web application built with Node and Express that allows users to add shorten long URLs . and edit , detete URLs. redirect to original URL.

 This project utilizes specific technologies such as:

 - Web Server: Node.js
 - Middleware: Express
 - Template Engine: EJS